phaserjs/phaser/README.md

 * Stage.checkOffsetInterval has been moved to ScaleManager.trackParentInterval
 * ScaleManager.hasResized signal has been removed.
 Use ScaleManager.setResizeCallback instead.
 * The World bounds can now be set to any size, including smaller than the game dimensions.
 Before it was locked to a minimum size of the game canvas, but it can now be anything.
+* ScaleManager.orientationSprite has been removed because it never displayed correctly anyway (it would be distorted by the game scale), it will be bought back in a future version by way of a custom orientation state.

 ### Bug Fixes